Staff

 Madisyn Shaneyfelt

 Hi, my name is Madisyn and I also go by Maddi!
 I am a graduate student at Emporia State University pursuing dual master's degrees in Art Therapy and Clinical Mental Health Counseling.
-Through various art therapy internships, I have gained diverse experiences working with children, adolescents and individuals.
+Through various art therapy internships, I have gained diverse experiences working with children, adolescents, and individuals.
 I have worked with youth experiencing challenges related to anxiety, depression, ADHD, identity, development, stress, trauma, and life transitions.
 I enjoy utilizing art, play, and mindfulness to help my clients identify, process, and regulate their emotions as they grow and change.
 I am passionate about providing a safe, warm, and empathetic space where clients feel supported and accepted!

 Psychotherapy

 Psychotherapy has both benefits and risks.
-Risks sometimes include experiencing uncomfortable feelings, such as sadness, guilt, anxiety, anger, frustration, loneliness and helplessness.
+Risks sometimes include experiencing uncomfortable feelings, such as sadness, guilt, anxiety, anger, frustration, loneliness, and helplessness.
 Psychotherapy often requires discussing unpleasant aspects of your life.
 However, psychotherapy has been shown to have benefits for individuals who undertake it.

 Therapy often leads to a significant reduction in feelings of distress, increased satisfaction in interpersonal relationships, greater personal awareness and insight, increased skills for managing stress, and resolutions to specific problems.
 But, there are no guarantees about what will happen.